palantir/foundry-platform-python/docs/v1/Datasets/Transaction.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# RID | The Resource Identifier (RID) of the Dataset on which to create the Transaction.
+# DatasetRid | The Resource Identifier (RID) of the Dataset on which to create the Transaction.
 dataset_rid = "ri.foundry.main.dataset.c26f11c8-cdb3-4f44-9f5d-9816ea1c82da"
 # Optional[BranchId] | The identifier (name) of the Branch on which to create the Transaction.
 Defaults to `master` for most enrollments.
 branch_id = None